flows-network/issue-discord-or-slack/README.md

-# Nofity user about "Good First Issue" in discord
-trigger
+# Send good first issue to discord and send bug issue to Slack